rkp8000/inkscape-travel/README.md

 ![cosine_2](cosine_2.png "Cosine 2")

+## Example 2:
-## Example 2 (Note: the rotation anchor is at the bottom of the plume):
+Note: the rotation anchor is at the bottom of the plume.

 ![fan 1](fan_1.png "Fan 1")